What is the difference between Psychotherapy and Counseling?

 It is not possible to answer this question accurately, since the length of treatment depends on your individual needs.
 Once I learn more about the issues you want to work on, I can provide you with a better idea of how long we might be working together.

 WHAT CAN I EXPECT DURING THE INITIAL APPOINTMENT?

 The first session is an opportunity for information gathering on both sides.
 I will have questions about your current situation, your family history, and your physical and emotional health.
 You will have the time to begin talking about why you decided to seek therapy, and we will begin to formulate some goals.
 This is also an opportunity for us to get a sense of what it's like for us to work together.
 If, at the end of the first session, we decide for any reason that your needs would be better served by someone else, I will do my best to provide more appropriate referrals.

 HOW DO I PAY?

-You may pay with cash or check, or credit card (add $5.00 service charge for credit card or paypal), or before your appointment with Paypal.
+You may pay with cash or check, or credit card (You may receive a $5.00 discount for payment with check or cash), or before your appointment you can pay with Paypal.